jonasbunawan/Catalyst/README.md

 Task 1
 Assumptions:
 Provided users.csv(with header line) would be used for application execution.
-Simple modification can be easily made to adjust the application to be used for file without header(stated as comment within the script)
+Simple modification can be easily made to adjust the application to be used for file without header(stated as comment within the script).
-No separate scripts would be included within the user_upload.php script, that is why all of the functions are pre-defined in the single script
+No separate scripts would be included within the user_upload.php script, that is why all of the functions are pre-defined in the single script.
-As application is script command line based program which execute the script by line, more lines means slower application running time, all of the functions are not pre-defined within separate different functions blocks, but conditional statements take in place
+As application is script command line based program which execute the script by line, more lines means slower application running time, all of the functions are not pre-defined within separate different functions blocks, but conditional statements take in place.

 Technical Assumptions:
-FILTER_VALIDATE_EMAIL will be sufficient enough to validate common valid e-mail addresses, although some valid e-mail addresses are considered to be invalid by the built-in function
+FILTER_VALIDATE_EMAIL will be sufficient enough to validate common valid e-mail addresses, although some valid e-mail addresses are considered to be invalid by the built-in function.

 Requirements:
-Built-in command line directives are case sensitive(as stated on help description)
+Built-in command line directives are case sensitive(as stated on help description).

 Task 2
 Assumptions: